estuary/flow/site/docs/concepts/schemas.md

 ## Reductions

-Flow collections have keys, and multiple documents may be added to collections which share a common key.
+Flow collections have keys, and multiple documents may be added to collections that share a common key.
-When this happens Flow will opportunistically merge all such documents into a single representative document for that key through a process known as _reduction_.
+When this happens, Flow will opportunistically merge all such documents into a single representative document for that key through a process known as _reduction_.